 This takes place in a community-based environment with 24-hour care and structured daily sessions of therapy and other activity.
 By taking you away from your usual routine, with all of its challenges and triggers, our inpatient treatment allows you to change your habits for the better.

-Our highly-qualified team will also lead activities which benefit your physical and mental wellbeing, such as yoga, meditation, sports, games and creative classes.
+Our highly qualified team will also lead activities which benefit your physical and mental wellbeing, such as yoga, meditation, sports, games and creative classes.

 Outpatient treatment and day care

-Day care allows you to continue benefitting from structured therapeutic support if you’ve already had residential treatment, while reintegrating back to daily life.
+Day care allows you to continue benefiting from structured therapeutic support if you’ve already had residential treatment, while reintegrating back to daily life.
 This makes it a valuable step-down option as you become comfortable with the responsibilities of your day-to-day recovery.
 It also allows you to continue connecting with peers going through the same journey as you, through group therapy sessions.

 Therapy types for histrionic personality disorder